resotto/gochk/README.md

 Firstly, Gochk fetchs the file path and gets the index of `dependencyOrders` in `gochk/configs/config.json` if one of them is included in the file path.

-Second, Gochk reads the file, parses import paths, and also gets the index of `dependencyOrders` if matched.
+Secondly, Gochk reads the file, parses import paths, and also gets the indices of `dependencyOrders` if matched.

 And then, Gochk compares those indices and detects violation **if the index of the import path is smaller than that of the file path**.